- What is Osteoarthritis?

 Previous injury to the knee

-Ligaments are tough bands of tissue that connect the bones within the body and stabilise the joints.
-The ACL is one of four ligaments within the knee joint and is located at the front with the main purpose of preventing your knee from moving forward beyond your tibia (shin bone).
-It is the ACL that allows you to walk, run and jump.
+Certain injuries to the knee are considered particularly damaging; for example, it is believed that those who have suffered ligament injury, specifically anterior cruciate ligament (ACL) injuries, are far more likely to experience OA due to the nature of the injury.
+Ligaments are tough bands of tissue that connect bones within the body and stabilise the joints.
+The ACL is one of four ligaments within the knee joint and is located at the front, with its main being to prevent your knee from moving forward beyond your tibia (shinbone).
+It is the ACL that enables you to walk, run and jump.
 Without this ligament, your stability can be compromised.

 Genetic factors / family history

 Genetics plays a huge part in many debilitating health conditions, with osteoarthritis of the knee no different.
 Scientists are yet to identify a specific gene as being one of the root causes of OA knee, but it is commonly accepted that there could be a number of genetic factors that may be the source of the issue.

 One such factor is the genetic link in our DNA that runs in our families and is passed down to our children, leading to similar conditions in the next generation.
 Other research has shown that there is an inflammatory response within the body that involves cytokines present in the fatty deposits in the body, which can contribute to the body's response to the inflammation of the osteoarthritis.

 Sport has always been associated with injuries to the body in one form or another.
 Some sports have a higher risk of musculoskeletal injuries than others, especially high-impact or contact sports such as running, football or tennis.
 This is because the more force that is applied through the joint, the greater the strain; in turn, this can increase the risk of cartilage degradation and damage.
 To reduce the risk of developing osteoarthritis in the future, it is vital to pay close attention to any sporting injuries that occur and to take the appropriate remedial action.